graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   show JavaScript error stacks in the GraphQL result errors
 - `--extended-errors <string>`
   a comma separated list of extended PostgreSQL error fields to display in the GraphQL result.
 Possible fields: `'hint', 'detail', 'errcode'`.
 Default: none
+- `--append-plugins <string>`
+  a comma-separated list of plugins to append to the list of GraphQL schema plugins
+- `--prepend-plugins <string>`
+  a comma-separated list of plugins to prepend to the list of GraphQL schema plugins